EmilBak14/Informatics-code.org-projects/Exam-vets-app.md

 This project is a JavaScript app created using Code.org.

-This app is designed with a database to store and remember usernames and passwords, as well as create new user for the app.

-The app designed to calculate medicine for pets.
-It's designed with a front page to create account and login to the app where you can choose between different animals.

-In my app you can choose between cat and dog, when you have chosen which one you can to choose between races and different types of medicine.

-You can put in the weight of the race and calculate how much medicine is needed.
+This project is an application designed to calculate medicine dosage for pets.

+## 🚀 Features

+- User registration and login system
+- Database for storing usernames and passwords
+- Input validation (username and password requirements)
+- Selection between different animals (e.g., cat and dog)
+- Selection of breed and type of medicine
+- Calculation of medicine dosage based on weight and type of medicine

+## 🧠 What I Learned

+Through this project, I worked with:
+- Database interaction
+- User authentication
+- Input validation
+- Conditional logic
+- Structuring a larger application

+## 🎯 Purpose

+The goal of this project was to build a more advanced application combining user accounts, data handling, and real-world calculations.

 You can view and interact with the project using the following link: